rd--/jssc3/help/essay/superscript.md

 }, 7, 4, 4)
 ```

-## C-Smalltalk Notation
+## C-Smalltalk

+SuperScript programs can also be written in _C-Smalltalk_ notation.
-In C-Smalltalk notation the simple sine tone program given above is written `SinOsc(440, 0) * 0.1`.
+In this notation the sine tone program given above is written `SinOsc(440, 0) * 0.1`.
-This text may be executed by selecting it and pressing the _Play C-Smalltalk_ button.
+This text may be executed by selecting it and typing _Control-Enter_.

 C-Smalltalk and JavaScript notations are similar in many ways.
 One difference is that C-Smalltalk allows _infix_ operators, here _*_ replaces _Mul_.
-This isn't allowed in JavaScript, where operators are not extensible and can be applied only to simple numbers, not signals or arrays.
+(In JavaScript operators can be applied only to simple numbers, not to sounds.)

-The function syntax is also somewhat different, as can be seen in the program below, another Sc2 example by JMcC.
+The function syntax is also somewhat different, as can be seen in the program below.
-The program generates overlapping sine tones with random frequency and pan location parameters.
+This program generates overlapping sine tones with random frequency and panning parameters.

 ```
 sc.OverlapTexture(function(tr) {